Bean vs. Component in Spring

-The key difference between the Spring @Component and @Bean annotations is that the @Bean annotation can be used to expose JavaBeans you write yourself, while the @Component annotation can be used to expose JavaBeans whose source code is maintained by someone else.
+The key difference between the Spring @Bean and @Component annotations is that the @Bean annotation is used to expose the JavaBeans you write yourself, while the @Component annotation exposes JavaBeans whose source code is maintained by someone else.

 When do you use Spring’s @Bean annotation?